opencast/opencast/docs/guides/admin/docs/configuration/external-api.md

-For this purpose, Opencast comes with a special workflow operation: WOH publish-configure (see [ConfigurablePublishWorkflowOperationHandler](../workflowoperationhandlers/publishconfigure-woh.md)) creates publication elements that not just contain a single URL to the publication channel, but also contain URLs for each of the attachments and tracks that have been published.
+For this purpose, Opencast comes with a special workflow operation: WOH publish-configure (see [ConfigurablePublishWorkflowOperationHandler](../workflowoperationhandlers/publishconfigure-woh.md)) creates publication elements that do not just contain a single URL to the publication channel, but also contain URLs for each of the attachments and tracks that have been published.

 **Note:** Secure access to distribution artefacts requires stream security to be enabled,